- Concrete Driveways Info

 How to clean mold and mildew from a concrete driveway

-Safety tips: Always wear gloves when scrubbing with bleach to protect your hands, and never mix bleach with other household cleaners because the chemical reaction could produce toxic fumes.
+Safety tips: Always wear gloves when scrubbing with bleach to protect your hands.
+And never mix bleach with other household cleaners because the chemical reaction could produce toxic fumes.

 How to remove tire marks from a driveway

-When hot tires from a recently driven car come in contact with certain types of concrete driveway sealers, the plasticizers from the tire may migrate into and discolor the sealer.
-To get rid of the discoloration, try cleaning the surface with a concrete degreaser and a stiff brush.
+When hot tires from a car come in contact with certain types of concrete driveway sealers, the plasticizers from the tire may migrate into and discolor the sealer.
+To get rid of the marks, try cleaning the surface with a concrete degreaser and a stiff brush.
 If the discoloration has migrated into the sealer, you may need to apply a solvent or totally remove the sealer with a chemical stripper.

 Tip: To reduce hot tire marking, use an acrylic or polyurethane concrete sealer with a high solids content.
 These sealers form dense films that limit or prevent plasticizer migration.